Bring on Halloween, a season when masks aren’t so controversial (usually).

 Our earliest coverage included a warning about the potential for flammable costumes to explode but, thankfully, no stories of such tragedies happening.

-Decades of papers show the Park Cities love school carnivals and jack-o-lantern contests.
+Decades of papers show you love school carnivals and pumpkins.

 Have another awesome Halloween but be careful what you wear.